exevil/rss-buddy/README.md

 ## Project Structure

-This project uses two branches for different purposes:

-- **main**: Contains the source code and all scripts
-- **output**: Contains only the processed feeds and state data

 The main codebase consists of these key files:
 - `rss_processor.py`: The main script that processes RSS feeds and creates filtered outputs
 - `state_manager.py`: Manages the state tracking to avoid reprocessing articles
 - `generate_pages.py`: Creates HTML pages for browsing the feeds
 - `rss-buddy.sh`: A convenience shell script to run the processor

-This separation keeps the repository clean and makes it easier to browse either the code or the generated feeds.

 ## Features